olgarojasv2/python_rijksmuseum_scrape/README.md

-# How to scrape the Web using Python?
-A case study of the Rijksmuseum
+# Rijksmuseum's Collection of Portraits Dataset

 ## Overview

-This project demonstrates how to scrape data from the Rijksmuseum's online collection using Python.
-We focus on extracting information about six paintings from the museum's portrait collection, showcasing the power of web scraping for art historical research.
+This project showcases the process of scraping data from the Rijksmuseum's online collection using Python.
+It specifically focuses on extracting information about four paintings from the museum's portrait collection, underscoring the potential of web scraping in art historical research.
+The resulting dataset is tailored for researchers and is also suitable for training large language models in face image recognition.

 ## Project Structure

 1. Data Collection
 2. Corpus Description
 3. Tools and Libraries